 Disable Power Saving for network Adapter

-To do this open device manager by press windows + R, type devmgmt.msc and press Enter key.
+- To do this open device manager by press windows + R, type devmgmt.msc and press the Enter key.

 After it press Windows + I keys to open the Settings option then Click System > Power & Sleep.
 On the bottom click Additional power settings.
 Click on the “Change plan settings” option available next to the power plan.
 Now, click on the “Change advanced power settings” option present at the bottom.
 Click on the Wireless Adapter Settings, to expand its option and then again expand Power Saving Mode.